Mog (TV series)

-Mog was a British television comedy from 1985 and 1986 about a cat burglar living in a psychiatric hospital.
+Mog was a British television comedy from 26 May 1985 to 16 August 1986 about a cat burglar living in a psychiatric hospital.
 It starred Enn Reitel as the title character, who is only faking insanity.
 It was based on Peter Tinniswood's 1970 novel of the same name.
-It was made for the ITV network by Witzend for Central.
+It was made for the ITV network by WitzEnd for Central.